 IFDC helps women farmers achieve their dreams because we believe their empowerment is a key to future food security.
-In honor of International Women’s Day, we want to share the story of a Bangladeshi entrepreneur, Selina Begum.
+We want to share the story of a Bangladeshi entrepreneur, Selina Begum.
 Her story shows what can happen when an empowered woman believes in hard work, dedication and dogged determination in the face of hopelessness.

 Selina always did well in school, acing her tests and showing her teachers she was a star pupil.
 But before graduation, her parents were unable to pay for her final exams.

 After she married, she had dreams of continuing her education and finishing what she started, but it never worked.
 Her husband, Anisur, had been the sole breadwinner since his parents died when he was a child.
 He worked for his uncle’s grocery and fertilizer store until 2004, when it closed down.
 Now Anisur was unemployed, and Selina couldn’t find work to help support her husband.

 Selina’s entrepreneurial spirit prevailed, though, and she approached her husband about starting a grocery business of his own.
 They convinced Anisur’s uncle to let them open up shop on some of his land, but now they had a bigger problem: they had no money.

 In desperate determination, Selina took out a loan to open a fertilizer and grocery store with her husband.

 Business was going well until 2007, when Anisur became sick and couldn’t work.
 Selina was a mother now, so her two little boys and her mother-in-law were left to run the family business.
 Hope never left Selina, and her husband made a steady recovery.

 If Selina’s hope never abandoned her, her luck did: in November of 2007, Cyclone Sidr struck Bangladesh.
 Sidr was one of the worst natural disasters in Bangladeshi history, with an estimated 5,000-10,000 lives lost and U.S. $1.7 billion in damages nationwide.